AviouslyK/aviouslyk.github.io/docs/work_samples/boostnfl.md

 `max_depth` controls the maximum depth of each tree in the model.
 The larger the depth, the more complex the model, and also the more likely it will overfit.
 Lastly, `subsample` also prevents over-fitting, here it tells XGBoost to randomly sample 85% of the training data for each iteration of the boosting process.
 This leads to faster training, and can also improve performance as by introducing some randomness so that the model becomes less likely to fit noise and focuses on more meaningful patterns.

 Now we are ready to train the model!
 We use out previously partitioned out training data, and evaluate it's performance using the validation data.
-Then we can calculate it's predictions, and measure it's performance.

 ```python
 # Fit the model